klarna/klarna-mobile-sdk/README.md

 [![License][license-image]][license-url]
 [![Developed at Klarna][klarna-image]][klarna-url]

+## ⚠️ DEPRECATED REPOSITORY

+**This repository has been deprecated and is no longer maintained.**

+**Please use the new repository: [klarna-mobile-sdk-ios](https://github.com/klarna/klarna-mobile-sdk-ios)**

+All future updates, bug fixes, and new features will be available in the new repository.
+Please migrate your integration to use the new SDK.

+---

 Klarna Mobile SDK is the best and only official way to integrate Klarna products into your mobile app.

 We offer a seamless and straightforward way to